Johnny Paul Koroma: Coups and civil war

-Koroma received military training in Nigeria and United Kingdom.
+Koroma received military training in Nigeria and the United Kingdom.
 He commanded government forces who were fighting against the Revolutionary United Front (RUF), a rebel army led by the warlord Foday Sankoh.
 In August 1996, he was arrested for alleged involvement in a coup plot against the southern civilian officials who were in control of the country.
 It was also alleged that there were plans to kill President Ahmad Tejan Kabbah.

 Koroma was freed from prison during a successful military coup on 25 May 1997, when 17 junior soldiers serving the Sierra Leone Army (SLA) broke into the central prison and made a do-or-die offer that brought him to power.
 He advocated making a peaceful settlement with Sankoh and allowing him to join the government, though this never happened.

 After the coup in 1997, Koroma was named head of state and chairman of the Armed Forces Revolutionary Council (AFRC).
 He invited the leadership of the Revolutionary United Front to join the AFRC, which they promptly did.
 To maintain order, he suspended the constitution, banned demonstrations and abolished all political parties.

 The AFRC coup was accompanied by an explosion of violence against civilians throughout the nation.
 The key strategic change was that the RUF had immediate access throughout the country, something they had failed to achieve through six years of military action.
 Koroma cited corruption, erosion of state sovereignty, over-dependence on foreign nations, and leaders' failure to address tensions between the SLA and government-backed tribal militia movements (in particular the Kamajors) as the pretext for the coup.

 Koroma's story was consistent with that of the AFRC, which cited the failure of the Abidjan Peace Accord struck between the government of Sierra Leone and the RUF on 30 November 1996.